danielsada/danielsada.tech/content/blog/cloud-services-dos.md

 ##  Infrastructure as Code.

 The first part of guranteeing sleep in having Infrastructure as Code.
-That means that you have a way of deploying your entire infrastruscture.
+That means that you have a way of deploying your entire infrastructure.
 It sounds fancy, but in reality, we are saying in code:
 ```
 Deploy 100 VMs
 - with ubuntu